 How does it work?

-To understand how the swap options work, we will consider the interest rate swap.
+We will consider the interest rate swap to understand how the swap options work.
 If you have a swaption for the interest rate, and if the interest rate rises above the agreed level before the expiration date, you remain unaffected from the rise.
 On the other hand, if the rate remains the same or goes below, you won’t exercise the swap and borrow at the current rate.